GJordan904/scrollbar/README.md

 * **Type:** `ScrollbarStyles`
 * **Default:** `See Below`

-A ScrollbarStyles object can hold an array of styles properties stored as`{prop: string, val: string}` objects.
-The ScrollbarStyles interface has a key for each the wrapper, grid, and bar element, each of which can take an array of styles.
-Any valid css property can be passed with a valid value as a string.
+The ScrollbarStyles interface has a key for each the wrapper, grid, and bar element, each of which takes an object with valid css properties as keys with either string or number values.

 #### classes
 * **Type:** `ScrollbarClasses`